astik45/ResumeRank/README.md

 # ResumeRank — AI-Powered Resume Ranking

-AI-powered resume ranking tool.
-Upload PDFs, type what you're looking for (like "react developer with typescript experience"), and it finds the best matching candidates ranked by relevance.
-Built with Gemini + Pinecone vector search.
+I built this because going through hundreds of PDF resumes manually takes forever.
+Drop in a bunch of resumes, type what you need like "react developer with typescript experience", and it shows you the best matches sorted by relevance.
+Saves hours of reading.

 ## Why this exists

 Hiring teams get hundreds of PDF resumes.
-Going through them manually takes hours.
-This tool indexes everything into a searchable database so you can find relevant candidates in seconds instead of reading through every file.
+Reading them one by one is painful.
+This tool indexes everything into a searchable database so you can find relevant candidates in seconds instead of spending hours going through every file.

 ## How it works

 **Ingestion:**
-- You upload a PDF resume
+- Upload a PDF resume
-- Text is extracted (pypdf)
+- Text is extracted using pypdf
-- Resume gets classified into a category — backend, frontend, ai_ml, cloud, or general (uses keyword matching first to save API calls, falls back to Gemini LLM)
+- Resume gets classified into a category — backend, frontend, ai/ml, cloud, or general (tries keyword matching first to save API calls, falls back to Gemini only when needed)
 - Text is split into overlapping chunks (500 chars each, 100 overlap)
-- Each chunk is embedded using `gemini-embedding-2` (384 dimensions)
+- Each chunk is embedded using Gemini Embedding 2 (384 dimensions)
 - Vectors + metadata go to Pinecone

 **Search:**
-- You type a query like "senior backend engineer"
+- Type a query like "senior backend engineer"
-- Query is classified the same way (local keywords > Gemini LLM > general fallback)
+- Query gets classified and embedded the same way
-- Query is embedded with the same model
 - Pinecone searches with a category filter, returns top 20 chunks
-- Results are deduplicated — only the best chunk per resume file (max 5 unique sources)
+- Results are deduplicated — only the best chunk per resume (max 5 unique results)
-- If fewer than 5 results, an unfiltered fallback search fills remaining slots
+- If fewer than 5 matches, an unfiltered fallback search fills the remaining slots
 - Optionally, Gemini generates a readable summary comparing candidates
-- Full pipeline trace is available for debugging in the UI
+- Full pipeline trace is available in the UI if you want to debug what happened

 ## Tech stack